 When you become a state prosecutor, you’ll work in the prosecutor’s office and have to attend court hearings, interview witnesses, and perform other tasks.
 You will also be responsible for investigating the cases.

-It would be best if you took your job seriously because you represent the state.
+It would be best to take your job seriously because you represent the state.
 If you do not, you may get into trouble.
 State prosecutors often use the criminal justice system to protect people from other people who commit crimes.
 They also have the power to arrest people and hold them in jail until they can be tried.
 In the U.S., state prosecutors are elected or appointed by the governor.
 State prosecutors may also be selected locally.
 Some states do not have local prosecutors, and the state attorney general does the duties of prosecutors.

 Types of cases handled by prosecutors